Complete Guide to Digital Accessibility Audits

 • Accessibility compliance: Compliance refers to adhering to legal regulations and guidelines that ensure digital environments are accessible to people with disabilities.

-A digital accessibility audit is a detailed, expert-driven analysis of how well people with disabilities can access your digital content — from websites and mobile apps to PDFs.
-During the audit, your digital content is reviewed against WCAG 2.2 and ADA standards to see whether or not you’re compliant with requirements.
+A digital accessibility audit is a detailed, expert-driven analysis of how well people with disabilities can access your digital content.
+During the audit, your digital content is reviewed against WCAG 2.1 and ADA standards to see whether you’re meeting requirements.
 The evaluation also determines whether there are existing accessibility issues on your site and provides recommendations on how to fix them.

 Types of Accessibility Audits

-There are a few different types of accessibility audits: full audits, risk audits, manual testing, and automated testing.
+There are a few different types of accessibility audits: full audits, risk audits, expert audits, and automated testing.

-A full accessibility audit (also known as a detailed audit) identifies accessibility issues based on WCAG 2.2, ADA, or Section 508 standards and provides remediation recommendations.
-For example, AudioEye looks at your most-used pages, including content behind login screens or paywalls, and scans them for accessibility via automated and expert testing.
-When done, AudioEye shares a report that breaks down the results of each performed test and recommends fixes for your developers.
+• Full accessibility audit: A full accessibility audit (also known as a detailed audit) identifies accessibility issues based on WCAG 2.1, ADA, Section 508, or other international accessibility law standards and provides recommendations for fixes.
 If you’ve never tested your site for accessibility, you’ll want to conduct a full accessibility audit.

-A risk audit is less comprehensive than a full audit.
-It only looks for the most severe accessibility issues that users with disabilities would encounter.
-These reports do not provide guidance on how to resolve issues.
+• Risk audit: A risk audit is less comprehensive than a full audit.
+It only looks for the most severe accessibility issues that users with disabilities encounter.
+However, these reports do not provide guidance on how to resolve issues.
 These audits are frequently used to get a fast, high-level overview of accessibility.

-While most accessibility audits rely on automated testing, top-performing platforms use a combination of both automated and manual testing.
-Automated testing is fast, cost-effective, and ideal for quick fixes; manual testing bridges the gap by fixing more complex issues.
-Together, automated and manual testing enhance accessibility and create a more usable platform for users.
+• Expert audits: While most accessibility audits rely on automated testing, top-performing platforms use a combination of both automated and human testing to enhance accessibility further.
+Automated testing is fast and cost-effective; however, software alone can’t detect all accessibility issues.
+Human testing bridges the gap by finding and fixing more complex accessibility issues.
+Together, automated and expert testing enhances accessibility and creates a more usable platform for users.

 How to Conduct an Accessibility Audit

 Organizations that are new to accessibility might find the process of auditing all their digital content daunting.
-In reality, it is doable — especially with the right guidance and technology.
+However, it is doable — especially with the right guidance and technology.

-Depending on the size of an organization and the scope of its digital assets, there are several options for conducting an audit.
+Depending on an organization's size and the scope of its digital assets, there are several options for conducting an audit.
 For some, a basic risk audit — which only tests for the most significant barriers to accessibility with the goal of reducing the threat of litigation — might be sufficient.
 For others, it might be appropriate to run a full audit to identify their current level of accessibility and the targeted standard.

 With that in mind, let’s review the basic steps of conducting an accessibility audit.